Lindy Hop and Anti-Racism

 What happens if we don’t educate ourselves about swing history and culture?

-If we don’t take care to properly educate ourselves about the history of this dance, the circumstances that formed it and the people who greatly contributed to it, we risk removing it from our body of knowledge, and if we don’t place appreciation and value on it we’ll contribute greatly to cultural appropriation.
+If we don’t take care to properly educate ourselves about the history of this dance, the circumstances that formed it and the people who greatly contributed to it, we risk removing it from our body of knowledge.
+And if we don’t place appreciation and value on this, those of us who grew up outside of Black American culture will be contributing greatly to cultural appropriation.

 It also robs us of the much richer experiences we could be having:

-• Learning how people can use art and expression to overcome large challenges
+- Learning how people can use art and expression to overcome huge challenges

-• Having more historical knowledge and stories helps with learning and understanding new ideas faster
+- With more historical knowledge and stories we can learn and understand new ideas faster

-• Having knowledge and context that can inform your dancing and make it more grounded in swing sensibility
+- Knowledge and context can inform our dancing and make it more grounded in swing sensibility

-Perhaps the saddest outcome of ignoring the richness of the dance’s history and only staying on the surface, is that in only a few generations the dance will no longer mean the same thing.
-Without realising it, we will have contributed to cultural appropriation, and washed away the history and memory of the people who passed this gift to us in the first place.
+Perhaps the saddest outcome of ignoring the richness of the dance’s culture and only staying on the surface, is that in only a few generations the dance will no longer mean the same thing.
+Without realising it, we will have washed away the history and memory of the people who passed it to us in the first place.

 Who are we today as a community?

 Today, you can find Lindy Hop on every continent and in almost every city.
 We can say that it is a rapidly growing and thriving community.
 However, in North America and Europe, we also can see that the community is overwhelmingly white.
-And, worldwide, we don’t see much representation of Black people, which is alarming since this dance was developed by the African American community as a sanctuary for people of colour to feel free, happy and have freedom of expression.
+And, worldwide, we don’t see much representation of Black people, which is alarming since this dance was developed by the Black American community as a sanctuary for people of colour to feel free and express joy.

-However, thanks to the great work of several organisations, the community is working on adjusting its path to once again become a place where people of color can feel welcome and appreciated and enjoy a position of influence within it.
+However, nowadays many in the community are working on adjusting its path to once again become a place where people of colour, Black Americans in particular, can feel welcome and appreciated and enjoy a position of influence within it.

 How can I help the Lindy Hop community?

-• actively seek out historic knowledge and inform yourself on both the history of the founding dancers as well as the music and its meaning.
+- Actively seek out historical knowledge and inform yourself about the founding dancers as well as the music and its meaning.

-• Join the important conversations that we are having within the community; for instance there are several organizations who run panel talks, book clubs, provide classes rich in historical and cultural content, and many other services.
-We’ve linked to several organizations at the bottom of this page; we also encourage you to find more, and look for local groups.
+- Join conversations within the community; for instance there are several organisations who run panel talks, book clubs, provide classes rich in historical and cultural content, and many other services.
+We’ve linked to a few organisations at the bottom of this page; we also encourage you to find more, and look for local groups.

-• Ask your teachers for historical information and cultural context and support their efforts to spend time and energy on this topic.
+- Ask your teachers for cultural context and information, and support their efforts to spend time and energy on this topic.

 Collective Voices For Change